irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgBindService"></a>

 ### MsgBindService
-MsgBindService defines an SDK message for binding to an existing service.
+MsgBindService defines an SDK message for binding to an existing service

 | Field | Type | Label | Description |